python/devguide/getting-started/setup-building.rst

 Emscripten
 ----------

-Emscripten_ is a complete open source compiler toolchain.
+Emscripten_ is a complete open-source compiler toolchain.
 It compiles C/C++ code into WebAssembly_/JavaScript executables, for use in JavaScript runtimes, including browsers and Node.js.